CPSC-1517/cpsc-1517-workbook-may-2021-dgilleland/src/ABCs/Topic-B.md

   * RuralRoute : String
   * BoxNumber : String

 Also create a driver for testing this class; you may use any name for the driver as long as it is not already mentioned in this topic (we need it unique to avoid *naming collisions* in our namespace).
-In the driver, create instances of the CanadianAddress class that represents your current address as well as the address of your school (use hard-coded data).
+In the driver, create instances of the CanadianAddress class that represents a fictional home address as well as the address of your school (use hard-coded data).

 ----